 Please review the same and I would be happy to hear back from you regarding this opportunity.

-c) Resume – We all know and acknowledge the importance of a well written resume.
-Checkout our article on how to write a great resume here:
+- Resume: We all know and acknowledge the importance of a well-written resume.
+Check out our article on how to write a great resume here:

-#6.
-Make sure your resume has correct information to contact you.
-Also, when providing references, double check their contact information as well.
+#6) Make sure your resume has the correct information to contact you.
+Also, when providing references, double-check their contact information as well.